gvwilson/sensibleadventures/shapers.md

 * Tracking (IQ)
 * Trapping/Fishing (CO)
 * Tunnelling (ST)
+* Unarmed Combat (ST+CO)
 * Ventriloquism (IQ)
 * Weapon: sword, bow, steam pistol, etc. (CO+IQ)
 </div>
 </div>

-Characters may also have *knowledge* of history, a language, mathematics, or science.
+Characters may also have *knowledge* of history, a language, mathematics, science, or some other specialized field.
 A character's knowledge of any field is initially zero, and must all be learned.